Article I. OFFICIAL NAME

 Section 1: Separate budgets of estimated income and expenditures for the year (April 1 – March 31) for administrative and project funds shall be adopted by the Executive Board.

-Section 2: The Association books shall be audited at least once each year.
-The auditors shall be named by the Executive Board.
-The auditors should be familiar with financial statements and should reconcile bank statements (if necessary) and conduct tests of income and expenditures for the past year.
-The auditors may be members of the Association, but shall not be the Secretary or the Treasurer.
-A copy of the auditor’s report shall be provided to the current Executive Board and, upon request, to any member of the Association.
+Section 2: The Association’s books shall be audited at least once each year by auditors named by the Executive Board.
+Auditors should be familiar with financial statements and shall reconcile bank statements (if necessary) and test income and expenditures for the past year.
+Auditors may be members of the Association, but shall not be the Secretary or Treasurer.
+A copy of the auditor’s report shall be provided to the Executive Board and, upon request, to any member.

-Section 3: The Executive Board shall determine the official depository or depositories and shall designate those persons who shall sign checks.
+Section 3: The Executive Board shall determine the official depository or depositories and designate the persons authorized to sign checks.

 Article XIII.
 PARLIAMENTARY AUTHORITY

-Section 1: Robert’s Rules of Order Newly Revised shall be the parliamentary authority for all matters of substance or procedure not specifically covered in the bylaws.
+Section 1: Robert’s Rules of Order Newly Revised shall be the parliamentary authority for all matters not specifically covered in these bylaws.

-Section 1: Any amendment of these bylaws shall be approved by the Executive Board.
+Section 1: Any amendment to these bylaws shall be approved by the Executive Board.